 Exudate is fluid that leaks out of blood vessels into nearby tissues.
 The fluid is made of cells, proteins, and solid materials.
 Exudate may ooze from cuts or from areas of infection or inflammation.
 It is also called pus.

 In people who have an eye disease called diabetic retinopathy or damage from high blood pressure, exudates form in the retina of the eye.

-Scheld MW.
-Introduction to microbial disease: host-pathogen interactions.
+Scheld MW, Patel R. Introduction to microbial disease: pathophysiology and diagnostics.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
-25th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 277.
+26th ed.
+Philadelphia, PA: Elsevier; 2020:chap 261.

 Review Date 4/27/2023